h20200183/G547/Project/README.md

   3. Vnc viewer

 # Summary
-  The aim of this project to write a driver to read the data from ADXL745 sensor interfaced using I2C protocol to raspberry pi 4 (1GB).
-ADXL745 ... to be added
+  The aim of this project to write a driver to read the data from ADXL345 sensor interfaced using I2C protocol to raspberry pi 4 (1GB).

 # Introduction
   I2C stands for Inter-Integrated Circuit.I2C protocol is widely used for interfacing peripheral devices.
 I2C is a two wired protocol with one wire as "SCL" used for carrying       clock signal and other wire is "SDA" used for transferring data serially.
 I2C is a master slave protocol which means that the communication will always be initiated by the         master and in total we can connect 128 slaves.
 SMBus (System Management Bus) protocol is based on I2C.
 Most I2C devices work on SMBus but the reverse is not true.